elidoran/node-kevas/README.md

 Can this parse mustache templates?
 No?
 Yes?
 I think there are some variations between our parsing results.
 I intend to load some tests which run against the `mustache` module to monitor its functionality.
 Then, make a "mode" in options to have this adhere to mustache's parsing style.

 Can this parse handlebars templates?
 No. This module only considers the contents of the `{{}}` to be a string representing the key for the value.
 Handlebars does more and has logic and other things in there.
-It's possible to get the keys from via module and do anything you'd like with them, so, treat them as a bit of code for Handlebars and you're all set.
+It's possible to get the keys via this module and do anything you'd like with them, so, treat them as a bit of code for Handlebars and you're all set.

 ## Why?

 I made this module so I could use it to process files via streaming and replace keys with values as it streams.

 I looked at `mustache` and `handlebars` and a few other modules.
 Each required loading the entire string to process it.
+And, most used regular expressions (I like regular expressions, just, not for this parsing task).

 ```coffeescript
 # create a replacing stream referencing the key/value pairs we have.